AdrianPilko/RF24GreenhouseMonitoring/README.md

 Known Issues
 ============
-1) Problems with the calibration of the soild moisture sensor, ie no auto calibration
+1) Problems with the calibration of the soil moisture sensor, ie no auto calibration
 2) Would be good to have some indication of the state locally to the TX'er, such as an oled display
 3) Power drain needs to be monitored and minimised, since will run of either a solar panel and or a phone backup battery bank
 4) no retry or two way hand shaking, just fire and forget on the TX side.
 Have seen ranges in testing through 3 or 4 internal house walls from ground level to 1st floor, but with a droppout of approximately 1 in 4 packets.